 2. REPORT OF FOREIGN BANK AND FINANCIAL ACCOUNTS ("FBAR") FinCen Form 114

-Each United States person who has a financial interest in or signature or other authority over any foreign financial accounts, including bank, securities, or other types of financial accounts, in a foreign country, if the aggregate value of these financial accounts exceeds USD 10,000 at any time during the calendar year, must report that relationship by April 15 of the following calendar year by electronically filing the FBAR report with the Department of the Treasury's BSA Website.
+Each United States person who has a financial interest in or signature or other authority over any foreign financial accounts, including bank, securities, or other types of financial accounts, in a foreign country, if the aggregate value of these financial accounts exceeds USD 10,000 at any time during the calendar year, must report that relationship by April 15 (with possible Extension to October 15) of the following calendar year by electronically filing the FBAR report with the Department of the Treasury's BSA Website.
 The form and instructions can be downloaded at http://bsaefiling.fincen.treas.gov/main.html.
-A civil penalty for non-willful failure to file the FBAR report can be up to $ 10,000, and a penalty for willful failure can be the greater of $ 100,000 or 50 percent of the total balance of the foreign account.
+A civil penalty for non-willful failure to file the FBAR report can be up to $ 10,000 per undisclosed account, and a penalty for willful failure can be the greater of $ 100,000 per account or 50 percent of the total balance of the foreign accounts.
 See the instructions for more details on who needs to file and what accounts are covered.

 3. EXPATRIATION TAX COMPLIANCE